 1. Choose an easy chair.
 No flower patterns or chintzy florals allowed in the man cave.
 You need a big, cushy, foot-elevating man chair upholstered in a fabric that looks like it was ripped from a tent during a military bivouac.
 If you’re super-serious about seating, a row of reclining theater seats is the way to go if room allows.
 Why pick a busy textile?
 Camouflage patterns and masculine prints hide even the worst beer and pizza stains.

 2. Open your bar.
 Beverages are a must for man caves, so once you nail your chair, it’s time to focus on refreshments.
 A fridge is essential; nobody with a Y chromosome in their DNA drinks warm beer.
 As for variety, your cave, your brand.
-Inform your mates up front that they can keep their pricey French wines at home.
+Inform your mates upfront that they can keep their pricey French wines at home.
 Complete your liquor inventory with manly scotches and whiskeys.
-Your private stock of beer and spirits should meet all get-together standards: cans and bottles or a beer tap, if you’ve a mind to install one.
+Your private stock of beer and spirits should meet all get-together standards: cans and bottles or a beer tap if you have a mind to install one.

 6. Big game stuffed head.
-Nothing says man cave like the head of a once-ferocious animal with menacing teeth, antlers and other scary features.
-Yes the real ones can be expensive, off putting and we don’t like to encourage hunting activities… however there is nothing wrong with a fake animal piece to give you that same feel while still be animal pet friendly.
+Nothing says man cave like the head of a once-ferocious animal with menacing teeth, antlers, and other scary features.
+Yes, the real ones can be expensive, off putting and we don’t like to encourage hunting activities… however, there is nothing wrong with a fake animal piece to give you that same feeling while still be animal pet friendly.
 You can even opt for a room-size marlin catch, and tell your friends an outrageous story on how you bagged the gigantic, mounted fish carcass hanging in your man cave.